 - Funeral expenses.

 Changes to Your Journey

-- If you have to cancel or alter your journey before leaving Australia, for example due to an unexpected illness or the loss of your job, the policy helps you recoup the money you’ve spent booking your holiday.
+- If you have to cancel or alter your journey before leaving Australia, for example due to an unexpected illness or the loss of your job, the policy helps you recoup the pre-paid expenses you’ve spent booking your holiday.

 - Travel interruption.
 If your trip is delayed or disrupted, for example a delayed flight causing you to miss a connecting flight, cover is provided.

-- Coverage also applies if unexpected trip delays cause you to miss a special event, or if an unexpected event forces you to cut your journey short and return home to Australia.
+- Cover also applies if unexpected delays cause you to miss a special event, or if an unexpected event forces you to cut your journey short and return home to Australia.